Recognized as "an entrepreneur bringing innovation to classical music" (Forbes), Chad Goodman leads an active and diverse conducting career.

-An advocate for the promotion and programming of new music, Chad has conducted the premieres of more than thirty works.
+A driving force in the new music scene, Goodman has conducted the premieres of more than fifty works.

-Chad holds a Bachelor of Music degree from the Eastman School of Music and a Master of Music degree from San Francisco State University.
-His mentors include conductors Alasdair Neale, Cyrus Ginwala, and Martin Seggelke, and trumpeters Adam Luftman, James Thompson, and Andrew Balio.
+Goodman holds a Bachelor of Music degree from the Eastman School of Music and a Master of Music degree from San Francisco State University.
+His mentors include Michael Tilson Thomas, Alasdair Neale, Cyrus Ginwala, and Martin Seggelke.

 "Elevate offered a performance brimming with ecstasy"